Kitchen Lighting Guide

 Kitchens require a carefully considered lighting scheme, to provide the right blend of ambient, task and accent lighting.

 Ambient light provides the backdrop to any lighting scheme.
 It provides a general level of light to set atmosphere and mood, as well as straightforward illumination.
-Ambient lighting can be provided by track lights with a wide beam angle, and through using linear pendants.
+Ambient lighting can be provided by track lights with a wide beam angle, and through using kitchen pendant lighting over island benches.